Capacity of Noisy Permutation Channels: Problem Statement and Main Results

+It is necessary in \Cref{thm::bounds_uniform_type} that $P_{Y|X}$ is strictly positive.
+In fact, it is surprising that \Cref{thm::bounds_uniform_type} can show that the KL divergence of $D(P_{Y|X}^n \circ U \| Q_Y^n)$ when $Q_Y = P_Y$ is constant, considering that this is not the behavior we would expect for transitions $P_{Y|X}$ which are not strictly positive.
+For example, using our simpler initial example with $X, \hat X, Y, \hat Y$ (which is depicted by \Cref{fig::compare_uniform_iid_Y}), consider when $X, Y \in [2] = \{1,2\}$ and

+This transition probability represents a binary symmetric channel (BSC) with crossover probability $\delta$.
+Suppose that $X \in T_n((1/2, 1/2))$.
+If $\delta = 0$ (and thus $P_{Y|X}$ is not strictly positive), then we can compute that

+However, if we increase $\delta$ slightly (adding any amount of crossover noise), this completely eliminates the growth of $D(P_{\hat Y^n} \| P_{Y^n})$ in $n$.
+For any positive $\delta$, $D(P_{\hat Y^n} \| P_{Y^n})$ is constant as $n$ increases, where the value of the constant depends on $\delta$.
+An illustration of this example is given in \Cref{fig::KL_noise_experiment}.

-where $c$ is a constant that only depends on $P_{Y|X}$. \Cref{thm::bounds_uniform_type} actually shows something more general.
-The sequence $X^n$ can be generated iid with another distribution $Q$, and the KL divergence can still be bounded by constant $c$ plus another term which is the KL divergence of the marginals on $Y$ generated by $P$ and $Q$.
-In other words, the divergence of (a complicated distribution) $P_{\hat Y^n}$ to any iid distribution $Q^n_Y$ can be approximated with $nD(P_Y \| Q_Y)$ and this approximation will only be off by a constant.
+We note also that \Cref{thm::bounds_uniform_type} implies that the divergence of (a complicated distribution) $P_{\hat Y^n}$ to any iid distribution $Q^n_Y$ can be approximated with $nD(P_Y \| Q_Y)$ and this approximation will only be off by an additive constant.

 \begin{remark} Note that $D(P_{\hat X^m}\| P_X^m)$ describes the difference between sampling $m$ balls from an $n$-urn with and without replacement.
 This is a classical question studied in \cite{stam1978}.
 Our setting studies this question for the particular case when $n = m$ and when the observations are noisy.
 Bounds for the noiseless case $D(P_{\hat X^m}\| P_X^m)$ can still be an upper bound for the noisy case if we apply the data processing inequality.
-This shows that $D(P^n_{Y|X} \circ U \| P_Y^n) \leq D(P_{\hat X^n} \| P_X^n) \leq \frac{k-1}{2}(\log n + c)$, where the second inequality is shown using Stirling's approximation.
+This shows that $D(P^n_{Y|X} \circ U \| P_Y^n) \leq D(P_{\hat X^n} \| P_X^n) \leq \frac{\az-1}{2}(\log n + c)$, where the second inequality is shown using Stirling's approximation.
 Our result removes the $\log n$ term in this bound, but only under the assumption of a strictly positive $P_{Y|X}$.
 See \Cref{sec::comparing_stam} for more details on comparing our bound to that of \cite{stam1978} when $m < n$.
 We also note that results of \cite{stam1978} as shown in \cite{diaconis_freedman1980} imply the finitary case of de Finetti's theorem. \end{remark}

 Other contributions of this work use similar techniques to get converse results in other settings which do not have strictly positive DMC matrices.

 \begin{ftheorem} Other channel results: \begin{enumerate} \item Suppose $P_{Z|X}$ can be written as a block diagonal matrix with $\beta$ blocks where each block is strictly positive.
 Then,